 What are the side effects of eating Strawberries?

-Strawberries are one of the foods most commonly associated with allergic reactions, but this is only because of its very potent and powerful anti-oxidant agents that reacts with a toxic body, triggering bodily reaction with symptoms like hives and itchiness.
+Strawberries are one of the foods most commonly associated with allergic reactions, but this is only because of its very potent and powerful antioxidant agents that react with a toxic body, triggering bodily reaction with symptoms like hives and itchiness.

 Strawberries contain moderate levels of oxalates.
 Thus, individuals with a history of calcium oxalate should limit their consumption of them.